 “I built a lot of skills I didn't expect to,” Pulaski said.
 “And a lot of independent working skills.
 So they were both very beneficial in very different ways.”

-Pulaski had planned to spend her final semester studying abroad in Italy, but after the trip was cancelled, she spent the Spring 2021 semester interning for a human rights lawyer in South Africa through the study abroad program, Kaya.
+Pulaski had planned to spend her final semester studying abroad in Italy, but after the trip was cancelled, she spent the Spring 2021 semester interning for a human rights lawyer who lived in South Africa through the study abroad program, Kaya.

 She spent 10 hours per week doing research to develop training programs for South African police on how to approach victims of domestic violence and drug addiction.

 “It was kind of difficult at first because I've never been to South Africa,” Pulaski said.
 “I don't know a lot about that region.
 So I had to make a real effort to try and understand cultural

 cues and significance via reading or asking my buddy versus being there and experiencing it.”

 Pulaski said working remotely taught her a lot about her own work ethic and regulating her time, in comparison to being abroad which taught her about independence and how much she didn’t know.